kquaziportfolio/scu-discord-bot/README.md

   - Utilized the Node.js environment and Node module Discord.js to deploy a bot that greets/sends direct messages, interacts with over 500 students, and performs an assortment of automated tasks to better the server experience.

   - Programmed Express.js servers to run a **(1)** *server (guild) verification system* which automatically gives graduating year, college major, and verified roles to SCU students and **(2)** *class cooperation system* that places students into text/voice channels aligned with their current General Education classes to talk with peers.
-Both of these processes grant different server roles based on the user's responses.
+Both of these processes grant different server roles based on form responses.

   - Logged suggestions and constructive feedback from users to better the server's general UI/UX.